If you are mentally ready and he is single and available, you should go for him.

 In other words, the kind of relationship dynamic you have with him will most likely change after college.

-They may even move from one state to another in order to find the best career opportunities.
+They move from one state to another to find the best career opportunities.

-In essence, that college setting will no longer be your backdrop.
+That college setting is no longer your backdrop.

 All of that will be over.

-In other words, you shouldn’t go for him because you feel like you will have no other better options in your dating life after college is over.
+You shouldn’t go for him when you are of the belief that you will have no other better options in your dating life after college is over.

-You would only be making yourself focus too much on what a relationship would be able to do for you instead of focusing on how it can benefit the both of you.
+This has you fixating on what a relationship with him would do for you, rather than focusing on how it would benefit the two of you.

-Many people who get out of relationships often believe that by getting right into another one, they will be able to recover from their break up a lot faster.
+Many people who get out of relationships believe that by getting right into another one, they will recover from their breakup a lot faster.

-If you were to do so, you would be applying undue pressure on the new relationship and this wouldn’t be fair to your new partner.
+In doing so, you are applying undue pressure on a new relationship and this isn’t fair to your new partner.

 If this guy is single and available, he is fair game.

-It being your last year, you may be trying to force the issue because you feel like time is against you.
+It being your last year, you are forcing the issue, believing that time is against you.

-If he feels like you are trying too hard to make this relationship happen too quickly, you may push him away.
+When he feels like you are trying too hard to make this relationship happen too quickly, you push him away.